See Notices in Menu for more!

 The Portsmouth Harbour entrance and main approach channel is considered a narrow channel in accordance with the International Regulations for Preventing Collisions and Sea (COLREGS) and as such, all mariners are reminded that in accordance with Rule 9(b) "a vessel of less than 20 metres in length or a sailing vessel shall not impede the passage of a vessel that can safely navigate only within a narrow channel or fairway".

-Should you wish to get in touch, please don't hesitate to contact the department via: firstname.lastname@example.org
+Should you wish to get in touch with the QHM then don't hesitate to contact the department via: firstname.lastname@example.org

 Port Safety Officer Assistant, QHM Portsmouth, Room 404A, Semaphore Tower, HM Naval Base, Portsmouth, Hampshire, PO1 3LT.